MadanRaj-H/CS766-Project/README.md

 In today's vision systems, every process is initialized with start and stop actions like voice-controlled, head movement mechanisms.
 To make it simpler in our framework, we aggregated 20 frames, weighted its average and classified the gesture.
 </li>
 <li>
-Our framework is not trained to recognize gestures for letters ’J’, ’Q’ and ’Z’ which requires spatio-temporal details for gesture classiﬁcation.
-Our system deals with only static image classiﬁcation.
+Our framework is not trained to recognize gestures for letters ’J’, ’Q’ and ’Z’ which requires temporal details.
 </li>
 </ol>
 </div>